-Here are some tips to keep your home and business safe as you use propane.
+Here are some tips to keep your home or business safe this heating season.

 • We recommend you have a UL-approved carbon monoxide detector.

 After winter arrives: